How This Works

 I firmly believe that you have to chip away at your goals EVERY day, for YEARS, in order to be successful.
 Only this kind of mad persistence builds success.
 There are no overnight breakthroughs, no short cuts and no magic pills.
 Whoever tries to tell you otherwise is probably in for your money.

 And still, people fall for the allure of quick success all the time.
 Because the idea of doing the same thing, over and over again, is so unappealing that most of us don’t want to put the work in.
-These are the people who run after every new quick fix scheme, only to be disappointed yet again.
+Those are the people who have trouble building habits – the ones who run after every new quick fix scheme, only to be disappointed yet again.

-Then there are those who initially grasp the concept of forming the right habits, but fail to go through with it.
+Then there are those who initially grasp the concept of building habits, but they – building – fail to go through with them.
 They start a diet or a new workout regimen, or any other kind of ambitious long term project; and initially, they are counting their calories and clocking hours at the gym each week.
 Six months later, however, these types are exactly where they started.
 Nothing has changed because they dropped the habit along the way.

 That’s is where “good intentions” will reliably get you to: to nowhere.
 They are simply not enough to carry you through the years and years it takes to become successful at something.
 You can deny this as much as you want, but all you have to do is take a good look at your own history of failed diets and struggles to get fit quick.